spintheweb/interpreter/README.md

 <img src="https://avatars0.githubusercontent.com/u/16848901?s=460&u=acaf05c1e801337a7f6a87676ec886ccba9c641e&v=4" width="100p">

 # Spin the Web
-_An unopinioneted integrator of internet technologies_
+_An opinioneted integrator of internet technologies_

 Spin the Web deals with the Webbase Description Language (WBDL).
 Simply put, HTML describes a web page, WBDL, a web site; and, while HTML is interpreted by a client side web browser, WBDL, by a server side _web spinner_.
 It is this project opinion that WBDL is a missing component in the World Wide Web space.